lpereira/sailor-hello-lwan/README.md

 Not everything is working in Lwan yet.
 Some things are easier to fix than others, and all help is welcome.
 It would be nice to support the following features:

   * Support Friendly URLs.
-Lwan already supports rewriting requests, but not in a way that's similar to the `rewrite_by_lua_block` directive supported by Nginx;
+Lwan already support rewriting requests using Lua functions; it's just the matter of adapting the set up in `nginx.conf` to `lwan.conf`;
   * Cookie support (for sessions, etc) is working, but currently requires minor changes inside Sailor.
 Ideally these abstractions should go to Remy;
   * Only GET requests are supported.
 Lwan supports POST as well, but the Remy shim only reports that the request is a GET request through its `method` member in the `request` table;
   * The `hostname`, `useragent_ip`, and `port` fields in the Remy object are hardcoded to `localhost`, `127.0.0.1`, and `8080` respectively.
 In fact, most constants in the `request` table are wrong.
 This table should have a metatable and fetch the necessary fields on demand;